robertturro/Stock-Price-Lookup/README.md

 # Stock-Price-Lookup
-Graphical user interface that uses the Polygon API to find the last close prices and the five month average price for a given stock ticker
+Graphical user interface that uses the Polygon API to find the last close prices and the five month average price for a given stock ticker.
+The GUI was made using tkinter with Python and all of the code used to get the data was written in python.
+This program allows a user to input any stock ticker into an input box and will be able to click a button labeled "Find Last Closing Price" and the given stock's last closing price as well as the stock's five month average will be listed.
+If the user inputs an invalid stock ticker the progam will output "Stock Ticker Does Not Exist".